-Aerosols are generated through virtually all lab processes, especially those that disrupt the surface tension of a liquid or apply mechanical force to the material...
+Aerosols are generated through virtually all lab processes, especially those that disrupt the surface tension of a liquid or apply mechanical force to the material.
+Procedures that generate large amounts of aerosols (grinding, sonicating, blending, rigorous pipetting, vortexing) should be segregated or contained if at all possible.